Skip to content

 Results

-• Three mobile paludiculture exhibitions were sent out to Baltic project partners in Estonia, Latvia, and Lithuania containing around 30 labelled exhibits and information materials on paludiculture production schemes.
-Contacts to product producers and providers were made available online.
-The outreach of the exhibitions exceeded the proposed dimension and exhibitions are continuously used for inspiring and connecting relevant stakeholders on peatland rewetting and paludiculture.
+• Mobile exhibitions strengthen knowledge and networking on paludiculture: Three mobile paludiculture exhibitions were sent to the project partners in Estonia, Latvia and Lithuania and contained around 30 exhibits and information material on paludiculture production systems.
+In addition, contacts to producers and suppliers were made available online.
+The reach of the exhibitions clearly exceeded the original expectations.
+They continue to be actively used and help to inform, inspire and network people interested in the topic of peatland rewetting and paludiculture.

 Success Stories